 The magician puts a folded dollar bill (or any other banknote) inside a piece of paper and pushes a pencil right through it.
 However, once the paper is removed, the banknote is not damaged at all.

 I will explain exactly how the trick is done and show you how you can do it yourself.
 All you need are a few everyday items.
-You can find more magic tricks with paper in this post.

 By the way, I’ve taken quite a few pictures because it’s way easier to show the trick properly with images (it might take a moment for my site to load them, but it’s worth it!).

 How this magic trick looks for your audience

 I will explain the entire trick in detail in this post.

 But before I explain the trick in detail, I want to briefly show you how it looks for your viewers:

 The magician folds a dollar bill or any other banknote and places it inside a small sheet of paper.
 He then pushes a pen vertically into the center of the bill from above.

 The magician now hits the pen from above and it audibly and visibly penetrates the paper; the tip of the pen peeks out from under the paper.
 Next, the pen is pulled out again and the paper is perforated, but the bill is still intact.